Sergei Svetlakov: Life and career

 Having moved to Moscow, Svetlakov did not complete his cooperation with the KVN.
 Together with Garik Martirosyan, Semyon Slepakov, Arthur Tumasyan and Sergei Ershov, he wrote scripts for KVN teams.
 This creative team laid the foundation for the Comedy Club in Russia.
 Later Sergei took part in Nasha Russia which was released under the Comedy Club brand.

 A great success for Svetlakov was the appearance in the program Prozhektorperiskhilton in 2008, along with other hosts - Ivan Urgant, Alexander Tsekalo and Garik Martirosyan (the program was one of the successful projects of the First Channel and received four TEFI awards).

 In 2009, he left the team "Ural pelmeni" because he wanted to focus on his own projects.

 In 2009-2010 Sergei was one of the main characters of the program "South Butovo".

 Starting from 2010, Sergei appeared as Evgeniy Pavlovich in every film of the Yolki franchise.
 In 2016 he starred as Tolya in The Groom, of which he was also the writer and producer.

 In November 2012, Sergei Svetlakov received a residence permit in Latvia and became the owner of a two-story house in Jurmala.

+In 2022, Svetlakov did not support the Russian invasion of Ukraine.